The BFF Digital Libraries

 Five times these parallel words were used in Isaiah alone including this one (1:21, 26; 11:5, 16:5, 26:2).
 Righteousness characterizes living by God’s righteous principles here on earth.
 He would always do what was right and benefited mankind.
 Faithfulness is the commitment to the truth of God.
 He is utterly true to what God has promised.

 They serve as a summary of living completely holy before God, perfect integrity with the will and purpose of God.
 The belt about his loins or waist is difficult for us to grasp since few of us wear robes.
-For a warrior the belt, would bring all his weapons and clothing together so that he could properly fight.
+For a warrior, the belt would bring all his weapons and clothing together so that he could properly fight.

 These are the qualities that a good society is built upon.
 Many need to use force to compel the nation to conform.
 But here, God’s Spirit conforms people to the ways of God, that is, the kingdom of God.